-When designing user interfaces, it won’t be long before you encounter a need for a Call To Action (CTA).
-Whether your user needs to submit a form or complete a purchase or sign up for your mailing list, you first have to give them a button where they can take that action.
+When designing user interfaces, it won’t be long before you encounter a need for a call to action (CTA).
+Whether your user needs to submit a form, complete a purchase, or sign up for your mailing list, you first need to present them a button where they can take that action.

 As the name implies, a ghost button is less obvious than a standard button.
 Much like a ghost, it blends into the background where you might not notice it until you need it.

-An effective design system will contain a primary button, a secondary button, and a tertiary button, with each level taking on increasing subtlety.
-Depending on the complexity of the design system, you may only have a primary and secondary button, or you may need to add a quaternary button as well, but in any case, your lowest level button should be the ghost button.
+An effective design system will contain a primary button, a secondary button, and a tertiary button, with each level growing increasingly more subtle.
+Depending on the complexity of the design system, you may only have a primary and secondary button, or you may need to add a quaternary button as well.
+In any case, your lowest-level button should be the ghost button.

-An important factor of good interaction design is to make sure all of your buttons respond to mouse and keyboard interactions.
-Therefore, each button in your design system needs a visually distinct rest, hover, and pressed state.
+Good interaction design dictates that all your buttons should respond to mouse and keyboard interactions.
+Therefore, each button in your design system needs visually distinct rest, hover, and pressed states.

 The best way to design ghost buttons is to build them in a similar way that you build your primary and secondary buttons.